google/sentencepiece/README.md

 Note that SentencePices specifies the final vocabulary size for training, which is different from the [subword-nmt](https://github.com/rsennrich/subword-nmt) that uses the number of merge operations.
 The number of merge operations is a BPE-specific parameter and not applicable to other segmentation algorithms, including unigram, word and character.

+#### Trains from raw sentences
+Previous sub-word implementations assume that the input sentences are pre-tokenized.
+This constraint was required for efficient training, but makes the preprocessing complicated as we have to run language dependent tokenizers in advance.
+The implementation of SentencePiece is fast enough to train the model from raw sentences.
+This is useful for training the tokenizer and detokenizer for Chinese, Japanese and Korean where no explicit spaces exist between words.

 #### Whitespace is treated as a basic symbol
 The first step of Natural Language processing is text tokenization.
 For